Online or in person, it doesn’t matter where you seek help for addiction. All that matters is that you do find help.

 For some people, however, the web is the way to go.

 Whether people live in a rural area without a lot of resources, or have busy schedules that keep them away from meetings or a 30-day stay in a center, or would rather focus on recovery in the comfort of their own homes, online rehab assistance can keep people’s eyes on the prize of sobriety.

-Get Online, Get Off Substance Abuse
+Get Online, Get Off Substance Use Disorder

 There is evidence that web-based therapies can be a big help in rehabilitation.
 Yale University researchers found that an online program — CBT4CBT (Computer Based Training for Cognitive Behavioral Therapy) — designed to teach coping strategies gave people an edge in battling their addictions.

 The study included users of alcohol, cocaine, and opioids.
 It focused on three types of treatments: group therapy, individual sessions, and web-based CBT4CBT.
 The last treatment included short films, quizzes, and practical exercises that taught cognitive behavioral therapies to help people address problems they typically face in recovery.
 Members of the web therapy group also met briefly with a therapist each week to follow up and report on their progress.

 About half of the subjects quit the group and stopped attending one-on-one therapy sessions before the study was complete, but only a quarter of the subjects dropped out of the web-based treatment.

 Yale University first launched the program in part to make CBT therapy — which has proven effective in treating substance use disorders — more accessible to treatment seekers.
 Other studies are in the works to further gauge the success of different types of treatment protocols.